 - i.
 The homes are 4+ bedroom houses that with the exception of any landscape or wildlife strip and the extension to the Village Hall car park occupy the entire site; - ii.
 Vehicular access is via Old Nursery Lane only, to which highways improvements are required and agreed by existing residents of the lane; - iii.
-The landscape scheme and layout make provision for a minimum 10m wide wildlife buffer along the eastern boundary of the site to help mitigate the loss of scrub and for landscaping along Old Nursery Lane; - iv.
-Land is provided and laid out as an extension to the adjoining village hall car park, as indicated on the Policies Map for use as a car park and open space; - v.
-The layout, orientation and massing of the houses has full regard to sustaining the character of the Conservation Area; - vi.
-That as much existing vegetation is retained in the scheme as possible and - vii.
-There is no street lighting; and - viii.
-The sustainable drainage scheme forms a wetland area linked to the opening of culverted watercourses.
+The landscape scheme and layout make provision for a minimum 10m wide wildlife buffer along the eastern boundary of the site to help mitigate the loss of scrub and to conserve the setting of nearby listed building on Little Lane; and for landscaping along Old Nursery Lane; - iv.
+The development provides for a biodiversity net gain for the parish; - v.
+Land is provided and laid out as an extension to the adjoining village hall car park, as indicated on the Policies Map for use as a car park and open space; - vi.
+The layout, orientation and massing of the houses has full regard to sustaining the character of the setting to the adjoining Conservation Area and the semirural entrance to the village as set out in the BCS Conservation Area Character Appraisal and the Village Design Statement; - vii.
+That as much existing vegetation is retained in the scheme as possible and - viii.
+There is no street lighting; and - ix.
+Any sustainable drainage scheme forms a wetland area linked to the opening of culverted watercourses.

-This policy allocates land for a small housing scheme within the main village area.
+5.18 This policy allocates land for a small housing scheme within the main village area.
 It is a former nursery site with a long planning history.
-The site has been left empty for 40 years and has now scrubbed over.
+The site has been left empty for 40 years and has now scrubbed over in places.
 Several applications have been refused due to access - it now seems clear that only a scheme of up to four houses on the entire site would be possible for this reason.
-The landowner has informed the Parish Council that this will now be acceptable in principle.
+The landowner has informed the Parish Council that this will now be acceptable in principle including the provision of land to extend the Village Hall car park.

-The redevelopment of this land will be beneficial in two key ways: it will make better use of redundant horticultural land on a site close to the village services; and it will create an opportunity to extend the currently limited village hall / community car park on its southern boundary.
+5.19 The redevelopment of this land will be beneficial in two key ways: it will make better use of redundant horticultural land on a site close to the village services; and it will create an opportunity to extend the currently limited village hall / community car park on its southern boundary.
 Together with a wildlife buffer around the perimeter of the site next to Brightwell Stream, these benefits justify the allocation.

-The policy requires that the scheme proposes improvements to Old Nursery Lane that sustain the special historic character of the Grade II listed Woodley's Cottage and Orchard Cottage.
+5.20 The policy requires that the scheme proposes improvements to Old Nursery Lane that sustain the special historic character of the Grade II listed Woodley's Cottage and Orchard Cottage; whilst the buffer to the east of the site will help to minimise the effect of development to the listed buildings on Little Lane.
 In practice, these enhancements and the future responsibilities regarding the maintenance of the road will need to be agreed with local residents before any planning application is submitted.
 Similarly, the maximum retention of mature trees on the site will be important and there should be no street lighting.
+It is recommended that proposals should be submitted as full planning applications.
+A Landscape & Visual Impact Assessment will be required and should demonstrate how a landscape scheme for the site will be successfully delivered.